 This is why…

-It’s so important to be sure that you pet receives his or her annual check up so that if symptoms such as:
+It’s so important to be sure that your pet receives their annual check-up so that if symptoms such as:

-Don’t appear, at least your veterinarian may have a chance of detecting it by noticing an abnormal heartbeat which may trigger your veterinarian to order more extensive testing such as an EKG or chest x-rays which will allow for a definitive diagnosis to be made.
+Don’t appear, at least your veterinarian may have a chance of detecting it by noticing an abnormal heartbeat which may trigger your veterinarian to order more extensive testing such as an EKG or chest x-rays which will allow for a definitive diagnosis.

-Unfortunately, once your dog has been diagnosed with an enlarged heart, there is little in that a veterinarian can do to “cure” the condition.
-Medications and diet recommendations will often be prescribed and recommended however even these will only have a limited affect on the progression of this disease.
+Unfortunately, once your dog has been diagnosed with an enlarged heart, there is little that a veterinarian can do to “cure” the condition.
+Medications and diet recommendations will often be prescribed and recommended however even these will only have a limited effect on the progression of this disease.

 This is why…

-Early detection is key in avoiding and minimizing the progression of this condition and is why owners of particularly large dog breeds such as:
+Early detection is key in avoiding and minimizing the progression of this condition and is why owners of huge dog breeds such as:

-Among others should always remain vigilant against the possibility of this condition developing in their loved one.
+Others should always remain vigilant against the possibility of this condition developing in their loved ones.

 Hypertrophic cardiomyopathy (HCM)

-Refers to a condition where the heart doesn’t get bigger, instead, the muscle walls that form the heart actually become thicker.
-As a result, the heart becomes less proficient during the systolic phase of the heart beat (which is the phase where blood leaves the heart and goes to the rest of the body).
+It refers to a condition where the heart doesn’t get bigger.
+Instead, the muscle walls that form the core become thicker.
+As a result, the heart becomes less proficient during the systolic phase of the heartbeat (which is the phase where blood leaves the heart and goes to the rest of the body).

 Now with…

-Dilated cardiomyopathy (DCM) we saw that the right and left atrium were most often affected, with hypertrophic cardiomyopathy it is usually the “ventricles” that will be affected the most particularly the left ventricle often creating left ventricular stiffness as well as mitral valve irregularities as well.
+In dilated cardiomyopathy (DCM) we saw that the right and left atrium were most often affected; with hypertrophic cardiomyopathy it is usually the “ventricles” that will be affected the most notably the left ventricle constantly creating left ventricular stiffness as well as mitral valve irregularities as well.

 Fortunately…